Sports Camps We Offer

 Please inform the Camp Director of any changes in who is allowed to pick up your camper.
 Please make sure that anyone picking up your child is prepared to show photo ID upon request by a JCC staff person.

 Morning Carpool is from 8–9 am.
-For late drop-off between 9 and 9:30 am, please park in the lot nearby and walk to Sablosky Camp Pavilion.
-A staff member will take your camper to the appropriate group.
-After 9:30 am, please drop your camper off at the Welcome Desk and a counselor will be notified to pick them up.
+For late drop-off after 9 am, please drop your camper off at the Welcome Desk and a counselor will be notified to pick them up.
+Pickup Procedures

 The gate to the road circling campus will open at 7:45 am and close at 9 am.
 There will be no drive-thru traffic during camp hours.
 The gate will reopen between 3:45 and 5 pm. and then remain closed until 7:45 am the next day.